The St. Mary's Way

 We always walk around the group and not through it when seated with a group on the floor and are called to come forward or lineup.

-We always push in chairs when leaving desk, table, center etc.
+We always push in chairs when leaving the desk, table, center etc.

 We serve as door holders and line leaders.
 We serve as classroom greeters, someone who greets visitors and makes visitors to our classroom feel welcome and comfortable.